University of Nottingham Malaysia

 Upon arrival in Malaysia, you should do the following:

-• Present your eVAL/ SEV and original passport to the Immigration desk at the Kuala Lumpur International Airport (KLIA) to get your entry stamp (Sepcial Pass refer to Immigration Dept).
+• Present your eVAL/ SEV or eVISA and original passport to the Immigration desk at the Kuala Lumpur International Airport (KLIA) to get your entry stamp.
+For your Special Pass, please refer to the Immigration Department.

 • It is very important for you to report to the International Office and Visa Office on-campus on the next working day after arrival.

-• You will receive further instructions on completing your post-arrival medical examination (health check) at EMGS panel clinic.
+• You will receive further instructions on completing your post-arrival medical examination (health checkup) at appointed EMGS panel clinics.

-• After completing your post-arrival medical check, you MUST submit your passport to the Visa Office for receiving the Student Pass endorsement sticker.
+• After completing your post-arrival medical examination, you MUST submit your passport to the Visa Office to receive the Student Pass endorsement sticker.
+Please take note, passport can only be submitted for Student Pass endorsement after your post-medical cleared.

 • Once your passport has been endorsed and sent back to the Visa Office, you will be contacted via email to collect your passport.

-• You are not allowed to make any travel plan while your passport is being processed for student pass endorsement at EMGS/Immigration Department.
+• You are NOT allowed to make any travel plans while your passport is being processed for student pass endorsement at the EMGS/ Immigration Department.

-• If you are issued student pass for one (12 months) year, you are required to submit for renewal 3 months before the expiry date.
+• If you are issued a student pass for one year (12 months), you are required to submit it for renewal 3 months before your current pass expiry date - Refer to monthly Renewal Reminder sent by the Visa Office via email.

-• If you are issued a student pass for full duration of studies (3 years), you are required to renew your i-Kad yearly 3 (three) months before it expires.
-This including renewing your medical insurance separately thru our International Student Support team or refer to Finance Office.
+• If you are issued a student pass for the full duration of your studies (3 years), you are required to renew your i-Kad annually, 3 months before it expires.
+Ensure you make your yearly insurance through MyNottingham portal, do check with Finance Office.

-*Please note that the eVAL and SEV are not the Student Pass.
-Students are responsible for completing post-medical examination and visa processes in a timely manner.
-For assistance and enquiries, please contact the Visa Office at apply.visa@nottingham.edu.my or +6 03 8725 3707/ 3709/ +6 03 8924 8078
+*Please note that the eVAL, SEV or eVISA is not your Student Pass.
+Students are responsible for completing their post-medical examination and visa processing in a timely manner.
+Failure to do promptly may cause you additional costs for applying a Special Pass.
+For assistance and enquiries, please contact the Visa Office at apply.visa@nottingham.edu.my at +6 03 8924 8075 or Hotline +6 03 8924 8088

 International students working 'part-time' while studying

-International students are NOT allowed to work part-time all around the year.
-However, they are only allowed to work part-time for 20 hours per week during semester break.
-This is in line with the directive set by Immigration Department of Malaysia.
-These are the 4 sectors the Ministry has given approval for international students to work part-time as of now:
+International students are NOT allowed to work part-time throughout the academic year.
+However, they are only allowed to work part-time for 20 hours per week during their semester break.
+This is in line with the directive set by the Immigration Department of Malaysia.
+The following are the 4 sectors that Immigration Department has approved for international students to work as part-time:

 1. Petrol kiosks